-that he/she is a paid up member of a bona fide motor club and/or association affiliated to MSA.
-Competition licences obtained without complying with this requirement shall render the holder ineligible to feature in event results and offenders may have disciplinary action taken against them, at the discretion of MSA;

-- ii) that he/she has signed the form on indemnity stipulated by MSA; - that he/she complies with the eligibility requirements for the issue of licences for particular categories of motorsport and, in the case of a junior competitor, produces an original or certified copy of the birth certificate.
+- that he/she is a paid up member of a bona fide motor club and/or association, affiliated to MSA and in good standing.
+Competition licences obtained without complying with this requirement shall render the holder ineligible to feature in event results and offenders may have disciplinary action taken against them, at the discretion of MSA; - ii) that he/she has signed the form on indemnity stipulated by MSA; - iii) that he/she complies with the eligibility requirements for the issue of licences for particular categories of motorsport and, in the case of a junior competitor, produces on demand an original or certified copy of the birth certificate.